CalvinTrop/bitbunny/README.md

   - Adafruit-circuitpython-ssd1306 lib
   - Adafruit-Blinka lib

-The service related files are here as backups and because I'm very lazy.
+The service related files and .env are here as backups and because I'm very lazy.